Sanyam1211/-100DaysOfCode/README.md

 Day 28-29 (Learn about arrays in python and made some basic codes of arrays)

 Day 30  (Prepared for my python exam and revised all the topics)

+Day 31-32 (Practiced hackerone questions and gold star in python